WesterosCraft/WesterosCTM/README.md

 }
 </code>

-## type='westeros_pillar'
+## type='westeros_horizontal'

-This is an alternative to the 'pillar' method that specifically leverages the AXIS property to reliably determine the orientation of RotatedPillarBlock subclasses (such as logs and pillars).
-If used on a block that lacks the AXIS property, the block will be treated as being upright (axis=y), connecting vertically.
-It also expects only the base texture as a 2x2 map, so is more consistent with "ctm_vertical" than "pillar".
+This is an alternative to the 'ctm_horizontal' method.

 <code>
 {
   "ctm": {
     "ctm_version": 1,
-    "type": "westeros_pillar",
+    "type": "westeros_horizontal",
     "layer": "SOLID",
     "textures": [
     ],